M-Hamza380/M-Hamza380/README.md

 - Core/In-depth/Practical Knowledge in:

 1) Data Manipulation with Pandas, Numpy, Matplotlib, Seaborn etc.
-2) Feature Selection, Feature Engineering, Data pre-processing, with Sklearn's Pipelines and Algorithms.
+2) Feature Selection, Feature Engineering, and Data pre-processing, with Sklearn's Pipelines and Algorithms.
 3) In-depth knowledge of Supervised and Unsupervised in Machine Learning, and Deep Learning Models.
 4) Keras
 5) Tensorflow